What's Required to Open a Hard Drive Safely

 How small is 0.02 µm, anyway?

 The individual dust specks you see floating around your room are typically 10-50 µm across, about 500× larger in diameter.
 Because volume scales with the cube of radius, one visible speck is ~100 million times the volume of a 0.02 µm particle.
-Inside the bench, we're below detection at 0.02 µm in under a minute.
+Inside the bench, localized ISO 14644-1 Class 4 equivalent conditions are achieved within approximately 60 seconds of operation.

 Modern hard drives pack more data per square inch than ever, which means the platters are more sensitive to contamination than drives from ten or twenty years ago.
 That's exactly why validated particle counts matter more now than they used to.
-A measured zero at 0.02 µm is a concrete, verifiable standard that holds regardless of what kind of facility produces it.
+A Continuous environmental monitoring down to 0.02 µm is a concrete, verifiable standard that holds regardless of what kind of facility produces it.

 Different facilities, different approaches